roots/docs/trellis/ssl.md

 HTTPS can be enabled on a per-site basis.
 However, by default, enabling SSL on a site will make that site HTTPS **only**.
 Meaning that all HTTP requests will be redirected to HTTPS with the proper HSTS headers set as well.
 Unless you have a good reason to change this default, you shouldn't.
 See the section on [HSTS](#hsts) for more details.

+CloudFlare Origin CA support can be added with [trellis-cloudflare-origin-ca](https://github.com/TypistTech/trellis-cloudflare-origin-ca).

 ## Configuration

 Any SSL provider starts with the same basic configuration.
 Add the following to a WP site: